kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create a single standalone template that will deploy all the resources.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create two standalone templates, each of which will deploy the resources in its respective group.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployment fail if the approvals take longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Pre-deployment conditions, you modify the Time between re-evaluation of gates option.
 Does this meet the goal?

-- [x] Yes.
+- [ ] Yes.
 - [ ] No.

 ### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create a main template that will deploy the resources in one resource group and a nested template that will deploy the resources in the other resource group.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You currently use JIRA, Jenkins, and Octopus as part of your DevOps processes.
 You plan to use Azure DevOps to replace these tools.
 Which Azure DevOps service should you use to replace each tool?

 ![Question 572](images/question572.jpg)

-- [x] Box 1: Release pipelines.
-Box 2: Repos.
-Box 3: Build pipelines.
+- [ ] Bo  1: Release pipelines.
+Bo  2: Repos.
+Bo  3: Build pipelines.
-- [ ] Box 1: Repos.
-Box 2: Release pipelines.
-Box 3: Repos.
+- [ ] Bo  1: Repos.
+Bo  2: Release pipelines.
+Bo  3: Repos.
-- [ ] Box 1: Build pipelines.
-Box 2: Boards.
-Box 3: Build pipelines.
+- [ ] Bo  1: Build pipelines.
+Bo  2: Boards.
+Bo  3: Build pipelines.
-- [ ] Box 1: Boards.
-Box 2: Release pipelines.
-Box 3: Release pipelines.
+- [ ] Bo  1: Boards.
+Bo  2: Release pipelines.
+Bo  3: Release pipelines.

 ### You are developing a full Microsoft .NET Framework solution that includes unit tests.
 You need to configure SonarQube to perform a code quality validation of the C# code as part of the build pipelines.
 Which four tasks should you perform in sequence?

 ![Question 573](images/question573.jpg)

-- [ ] Box 1: Visual Studio Build.
-Box 2: Run Code Analysis.
-Box 3: Publish Build Artifacts.
-Box 4: Prepare Analysis Configuration.
+- [ ] Bo  1: Visual Studio Build.
+Bo  2: Run Code Analysis.
+Bo  3: Publish Build Artifacts.
+Bo  4: Prepare Analysis Configuration.
-- [ ] Box 1: Visual Studio Test.
-Box 2: Visual Studio Build.
-Box 3: Prepare Analysis Configuration.
-Box 4: Visual Studio Test.
+- [ ] Bo  1: Visual Studio Test.
+Bo  2: Visual Studio Build.
+Bo  3: Prepare Analysis Configuration.
+Bo  4: Visual Studio Test.
-- [ ] Box 1: Publish Build Artifacts.
-Box 2: Prepare Analysis Configuration.
-Box 3: Visual Studio Build.
-Box 4: Run Code Analysis.
+- [ ] Bo  1: Publish Build Artifacts.
+Bo  2: Prepare Analysis Configuration.
+Bo  3: Visual Studio Build.
+Bo  4: Run Code Analysis.
-- [x] Box 1: Prepare Analysis Configuration.
-Box 2: Visual Studio Build.
-Box 3: Visual Studio Test.
-Box 4: Run Code Analysis.
+- [ ] Bo  1: Prepare Analysis Configuration.
+Bo  2: Visual Studio Build.
+Bo  3: Visual Studio Test.
+Bo  4: Run Code Analysis.

 ### You need to recommend an integration strategy for the build process of a Java application.
 The solution must meet the following requirements: The builds must access an on-premises dependency management system.
 The build outputs must be stored as Server artifacts in Azure DevOps.
 The source code must be stored in a Git repository in Azure DevOps.
 Solution: Configure the build pipeline to use a Hosted VS 2017 agent pool.
 Include the Java Tool Installer task in the build pipeline.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You need to recommend an integration strategy for the build process of a Java application.
 The solution must meet the following requirements: The builds must access an on-premises dependency management system.
 The build outputs must be stored as Server artifacts in Azure DevOps.
 The source code must be stored in a Git repository in Azure DevOps.
 Solution: Install and configure a self-hosted build agent on an on-premises machine.
 Configure the build pipeline to use the Default agent pool.
 Include the Java Tool Installer task in the build pipeline.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### Your company plans to use an agile approach to software development.
 You need to recommend an application to provide communication between members of the development team who work in locations around the world.
 The applications must meet the following requirements: Provide the ability to isolate the members of different project teams into separate communication channels and to keep a history of the chats within those channels.
 Be available on Windows 10, Mac OS, iOS, and Android operating systems.
-Provide the ability to add external contractors and suppliers to projects.
+Provide the ability to add e ternal contractors and suppliers to projects.
 Integrate directly with Azure DevOps.
 What should you recommend?

 - [ ] Microsoft Project.
 - [ ] Bamboo.
 - [ ] Octopus.
-- [x] Slack.
+- [ ] Slack.